Updated: Nov 6, 2020

 So, you need to be savvy when it comes to buying and using supplements.
 What should you look for?
 What should you avoid?

 For one, avoid mega doses of vitamins and minerals.
-The RDA is the minimum amount of a vitamin or mineral you need to stay healthy; consult your doctor or nutritionist to determine if - based on your age, activity level or health issues - you might need more than the RDA.
+The RDA suggests the minimum daily intake needed to prevent a deficiency; Age, gender, lifestyle and health concerns all factor in.
+Consult your doctor or nutritionist to determine if - based on your age, activity level or health issues - you might need more than the RDA.
 Without that, a dose well in excess of 100% of the RDA is probably too much.

 Look for certifications from a third party regulator, like US Pharmacopeia or the National Sanitation Foundation (NSF).
 You can also look for the NSF logo on products themselves.
 NSF independently certifies some supplements such as fish oils and multivitamins after testing products/ingredients for harmful levels of contaminants, like heavy metals, pesticides and herbicides.
 College and professional athletes should also look for the NSF Certified for Sport® mark indicating that a product has been tested for banned substances.